 Employees should report behaviors prohibited by this policy to their immediate supervisor for whom they work, who will bring the matter to the attention of the Office of Human Resources.
+If the complaint involves anyone in their supervisory chain, the report should be made directly to the Office of Human Resources.

-Students and student employees should report violations to any member of the Office of Student Life.
+Students and student employees should report behaviors prohibited by this policy to any member of the Office of Student Services.